 No, however we do offer most beer in a short pour of .18L (6oz)

-The second path in selecting our name is the idea of handmade craft.
+The first path in selecting our name is the idea of handmade craft.
 In particular a craft that has natural imperfections and variations, a craft that is performed all across the world, and a craft that has a close relationship with design.
 We arrived at knitting and in doing so ‘Fair Isle’ which is a knit pattern.

 Lastly, the pronunciation of ‘Fair Isle’ has close resemblance to ‘feral’ which is a defining viewpoint of our house yeast culture.
 Before Louis Pasteur, all yeast was wild.
 As brewers we domesticated yeast over the past few centuries, and at Fair Isle, we’ve let the yeast return to its wild state – now feral.